frebliklo/wedding/README.md

 ## Wedding invitation and info

-Gatsby site with information to the guests of my wedding :D Hosted on Netlify at [sarafrederik.com](https://sarafrederik.com)
+Static with information to the guests of my wedding :D Hosted on Netlify at [sarafrederik.com](https://sarafrederik.com)

+## Technologies

+The site is built with Gatsby to make it easy to build a static site written in React.
+The plugin system also makes it possible to easily integrate stuff, that would otherwise require a little more setup.

+Styling is done with Emotion because I wanted to experiment with writing object styles as well as having the possibility to write some good old CSS.

+Animations are done with Pose which is insanely awesome - if you work with React you need to check it out.

 ### Local messing around